OwlfaceGames/owlface_archive/docs/about.md

 If you're here then presumably you are at least a little curious about my work and for that I grateful.
 This was a fun project.
 I'm no web dev so even just by making this site I got to have fun programming and learn something new.

-Good luck on your own persuits, whether you're the next John Carmack writing the best code anyone has ever seen or you're just a shitty little solo game dev like me.
+Good luck on your own pursuits, whether you're the next John Carmack writing the best code anyone has ever seen or you're just a shitty little solo game dev like me.